koverholt/palm-vertex-ai-chatbot/README.md

 The above steps allow you to test and use the chatbot app on your local machine.
 You can use a fully managed service such as Cloud Run to publish your app.

-1. From the `src\` directory, run the following command using the [gcloud CLI](https://cloud.google.com/sdk/gcloud):
+1. From the `src/` directory, run the following command using the [gcloud CLI](https://cloud.google.com/sdk/gcloud):

    ```